HEC Science Communication Training Program participants

 She first participated in HEC as a student for two years and, after seeing the impact it had on her own growth, joined the organizing committee in 2022 to help expand the program and support future participants.

-After participating in the HEC (Communicating Agriculture Beyond Academia) program as a student, Alejandra Forero returned this year as part of the team, bringing her own experience full circle.
+After participating in HEC as a student, Alejandra returned as part of the program team, bringing her own experience full circle.

 She now supports the coordination of the program and helps create a welcoming and engaging environment for new student participants.

-As a current graduate student at South Dakota State University, Alejandra understands firsthand the challenges of communicating science beyond academic settings, and she enjoys helping others build those skills with confidence.
+As a current graduate student at South Dakota State University, Alejandra understands firsthand the challenges of communicating science beyond academic settings and enjoys helping others build those skills with confidence.